Getting your footwork right is a compulsory table tennis technique you must master if you are serious about improving your game.

 Differentiating Short and Long Footwork Training

-Footwork is a big part of table tennis and such is written about often and in detail.
+Footwork is a big part of table tennis and such are written about often and in detail.
 Today I will take a moment to split footwork into 2 distinct groups, short footwork, and long footwork.
 Both are significantly important in table tennis and require different forms of drills to develop and while a player may be efficient at one they may require improvements in the other.

 Short footwork is the small movements constantly required to recover and be in position for the ball, also called small footwork.
 These movements often center on shuffling and short steps but are incredibly important for maintaining body position and balance and of course not getting caught off guard.